MacAndrews21/map_45degreeSignature/README.md

 1. get upper left and lower right corner coordinates of polygon (bounding box coordinates)

-2. type in coordinates in python script
+2. type in coordinates in the python script

 3. open 45degreeStripes.csv in quantum GIS